 In 1949 a real murder story made a big impression on staff and patients at Milford, so much so that 50 years later it formed the basis of the last episode of a BBC TV sit-com “Get Well Soon” – entitled “Poison Ivy” the programme told of a poisoned box of chocolates for Ivy Osborne (played by Anita Dobson).
 The Sit-Com was co-written by Ray Galton and this particular episode has the familiar themes from his life at Milford – the radio studio in a laundry cupboard in F-Block, the confinement to bed, writing comedy for the hospital radio, the stage performances and the murder!
 The actual murder case is detailed here:

-1949 April: Murder of Margery L. Radford (Kite) at Milford
+1949 April: Murder of Margery Lilian Radford (Kite) at Milford

 DI Crowhurst from Godalming soon attended the hospital and the next day analysis from Scotland Yard showed there was arsenic, potassium arsenite containing three times the fatal minimum dose, in the pie.
-As the results came in the woman Margery L. Radford died in the Milford hospital.
-Keith Simpson carried out the post mortem and found 6.5 grains of arsenic; two would have been fatal.
-Arsenic in the hair allowed for the calculation that she had been receiving the poison for three or four months.
+As the results came in Margery Radford died in Milford hospital.
+Keith Simpson, Forensic Pathologist carried out the post mortem and found 6.5 grains of arsenic; two would have been fatal.
+More telling was the discovery that arsenic found in the hair allowed for the calculation that she had been receiving the poison for three or four months.

-On 15 April DI Crowhurst arrested the husband and took him to Detective Superintendent Tom Roberts at Godalming.
-He was released after a lengthy interviewed to come back the following day for the inquest on his wife at the police station.
-He did not turn up and he was found at his rooms at St. Thomas’ Hospital where he worked having committed suicide.
+On 15 April DI Crowhurst arrested the husband Fred Radford and took him to Detective Superintendent Tom Roberts at Godalming.
+Fred worked at the nearby St. Thomas’ Hospital as Lab Assistant He was released after a lengthy interview to come back the following day, 16th April, for the inquest on his wife at the police station.
+He did not turn up and he was found at his rooms at St. Thomas’ Hospital having committed suicide.
 He left a note denying any involvement in the poisoning.

 At the inquest it was found that the husband had poisoned what turned out not to be his wife as he was a bigamist, and then committed suicide.
-Frederick Radford was a laboratory assistant at nearby King George V Sanatorium.
+Records showed that he was married in 1936 to Mary Kite.